Intel-bigdata/SSM/docs/small-file-solution.md

 ### 1. Write new small file

 In SSM infrastructure, all user preferences are represented by rules.
 For foreseeable small files, apply the small file write rule to the files.
 In this case, SmartDFSClient will replace the existing HDFS Client, be responsible to save the data to HDFS.
 SmartDFSClient will not directly create small file in NameNode.
-Instead, it will query SSM server for which container file (a normal HDFS file used for small fiels bucket) will the small file be saved to, then SmartDFSClient will talk to SSM agent who is responsible to save the small file content into the container file.
+Instead, it will query SSM server for which container file (a normal HDFS file used for small files bucket) will the small file be saved to, then SmartDFSClient will talk to SSM agent who is responsible to save the small file content into the container file.

 <img src="./image/small-file-write.png"/>